 TRAPS

-As we take this journey, many tricky little traps trip us along the way.
+As we take this journey, many traps lie in wait along the way.
 They aren't "bad"; they exist to gift us lessons and act as initiation points.
 These are a few examples (far from all) of the ones I have personally struggled with.

 1) Redundancy

 We can get stuck in thinking that we have to achieve healed perfection.
-This often happens on the spiritual journey, and we get trapped in a healing/victim mindset and repeat, repeat, repeat.
-Sometimes, when we finally overcome/heal/transmute/release something, we can experience a high.
-Some people get addicted to this and get stuck in a never-ending cycle of digging into themselves to uncover stuff to heal.
+This often happens on the spiritual journey, and we become trapped in a healing/victim mindset, continuing to repeat the cycle.
+Sometimes, when we finally overcome/ heal/ transmute/ release something, we can experience a sense of euphoria.
+Some people get addicted to this and get stuck in a never-ending cycle of digging into themselves to uncover things to heal.
 You do not need to go digging.
-Anything no longer serving you that is ready to be released will rise to the surface on its own.
+Anything that is no longer serving you that is ready to be released will rise to the surface on its own.
 Allowing is highly advisable.

 2) Racing

 It is important to avoid putting ourselves in some non-existent race to "get there."
-In truth, this is just attempting to outrun our pain, which will only get us caught in a loop of repeating cycles because we haven't yet transmuted the energy.
+In truth, this is merely an attempt to outrun our pain, which will only lead us into a loop of repeating cycles because we haven't yet transmuted the energy.
 This process will unfold organically, and there is no need to control, force or rush.
 It really is all about the journey, not the destination.
-Awakening and ascension are not meant to be tasks we check off a list, they are a way of life.
+Awakening and ascension are not meant to be tasks we check off a list; they are a way of life.
 Approaching energetic evolution from a mindset of reaching a finish line is counterproductive.
 You are always evolving; allow it to happen, and don't forget to enjoy life along the way.

 3) Repression

 Everything we repress will inevitably surface one way or another.
 The longer we ignore it, the more it strengthens, attempting to gain our attention.
 Repression only prolongs the inevitable and makes the eventual release more destructive.
-Many of us are still taught to repress our trauma and emotions, and this is the cause of all our personal and collective problems in the world today.
+Many of us are still taught to repress our trauma and emotions, and this is a major cause of our personal and collective problems in the world today.

 The tendency to repress can also develop from misconstrued spiritual teachings, which inaccurately prompt us to believe that feeling or thinking something "negative" will attract more of it into our lives.
-Our thoughts are a barometer of our inner and subconscious states, and our emotions are an indicator of how we are responding to that state; they are here to inform you and should be observed and addressed, not bypassed.
+Our thoughts are a barometer of our inner and subconscious states, and our emotions are an indicator of how we are responding to those states; they are here to inform us and should be observed and addressed, not bypassed.

 Alternatively, it is possible to swing to the other end of the spectrum and become overly identified with our pain and trauma.
 We must learn to become aware of our shadow without becoming hyper-focused on it.
 The key is to observe the thought, not believe it; feel the feeling, not become it; acknowledge the trauma, not relive it; process the density, not expand it.
 It is all one big balancing act.